jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 # modprobe iwlwifi
 ````

-> you can use `-f` switch to FORCE `rmmod` to remove the module even if it is in use
+> you can use `-f` switch to FORCE `rmmod` to remove the module even if it is not in use
 If you need to load some modules every time your system boots do one of the following:

 1. Add their name to this file `/etc/modules`